developerpushkar/pushkarCollage/README.md

 # pushkarCollage
-This is a demo for apna collare
+This is a demo for apna collage.
+Author is pushkar singh.